learning-unlimited/ESP-Website/docs/dev/themes.rst

 Bootstrap 5 is used to provide a baseline collection of styles that makes it easier to create a decent looking theme.
 Optional Bootswatch skins can be selected from the theme editor.
-The legacy LESS / Bootstrap 3 pipeline has been removed.

 The setup and customization steps are kept separate because they collect different types of information.
 The backend storage of settings is also